bluz71/bluz71.github.io/_posts/2019-10-16-lsp-in-vim-with-the-lsc-plugin.md

   linters and fixers

-- Simple configuration option to select either asynchronous auto-completion or synchronous manual completion; the latter requires setting the `omnifunc` option appropriately
+- Simple configuration option to select either asynchronous auto-completion or synchronous manual completion, once the `omnifunc` option is appropriately set

 - Auto-completion, if enabled, will only apply to filetypes that are associated with a language server